Subscribe to Our Newsletter

 Effective defense against cyber crime

-Check out the 2020 Technology Update on Tape Storage for more information about its benefits.
+Check out our "Built on Tape" guide for more information about tape and its benefits.

 Energy hungry server and HDD farms are forcing hyperscale data centers to move as much low-activity, archival and cold data to tape as possible to minimize energy consumption.
 As a result of these forces, tape has become a pressure relief valve for unabated hyperscale expansion".